spesmilo/electrum-docs/merchant.rst

 Open the payment request page in your browser
 ---------------------------------------------

-Let us open index_url in a web browser.
+Let us open view_url in a web browser.

 .. image:: png/payrequest.png